PennLINC/qsiprep_paper/index.md

 sped up the running of `eddy` by more than a factor of 10.
 Running the CPU version on FlyWheel was taking up to 56 hours per subject, which was prohibitive.
 The results are located in `/storage/mcieslak/multishell_qc/tome_output`.
+The run of `eddy` was configured to both use the GPU and use `--flm quadratic` to match the HCP diffusion pipelines.
+The exact eddy params can be found in `qc_scripts/eddy_params.json`.

-The qc data were collected using `qc_scripts/dl_hcp_qc.py`.
+The qc data were collected
+using `qc_scripts/dl_hcp_qc.py`.
 The script name is misleading because the data was all located on the local machine.
 All it really does is aggregate the qc files.